Getting Started

 Let’s take a look at the hello_world code

-The minified file Breakout.js is included near the top of the file.
-You’ll see jQuery is also included on the following line.
+The minified file Breakout.js is included on line 17.
+You’ll see jQuery is also included on line 18.
 Many of the examples use the jQuery library. jQuery is not a requirement of Breakout and is only included for the examples.
 You can use any javascript framework you like with Breakout.

 Breakout uses the namespace BO.
 If you do not want to type the full namespace for each object, you can declare variables at the top of your file to refer to the objects from the Breakout library that you are using.
 Here are the objects used in the hello_world example: